mohamedyd/awesome_resources/README.md

 * [Learn GIT branching](https://learngitbranching.js.org/): An interactive website for teaching how to deal with Git repositories.

+* [Git Notes for Professionals](https://drive.google.com/file/d/1HlqW-u-K7ThAqpXYGoUVHukbW5dC3a6p/view?usp=share_link): This is an unofficial free book created for educational purposes

 * [HPI tele-TASK](https://www.tele-task.de/): Plenty of unseful courses on different domains provided by Hasso-Plattner Institute.
 You can also find OpenHPI tutorials on [Youtube](https://www.youtube.com/user/xhakil26/playlists).

 * [Reviews learning free](https://www.reviewslearningfree.com/): This website offers a collection of valuable and valuable courses and books on the science of artificial intelligence, especially machine learning.